The fractal geometry of opinion formation: Introduction

 Once the rigorous mean-field limit of the multi-agent system \eqref{eq:dynamics} is carried out, in Section~\ref{sec:sec3} we perform a large-time asymptotic analysis of the solution $\rho_t$ to the mean-field PDE \eqref{eq:PDE}.
 In particular, we prove several quantitative convergence guarantees regarding the large time convergence of solutions of \eqref{eq:PDE} to its (unique) equilibrium distribution (denoted by $\rho_\infty$).
 Our quantitative convergence analysis of the mean-field PDE \eqref{eq:PDE} involves various probabilistic and analytic tools, such as Wasserstein distances and Fourier-based metrics.

 In Section~\ref{sec:sec4} we focus on the study of the equilibrium opinion distribution $\rho_\infty$ associated to the Boltzmann-type PDE \eqref{eq:PDE}.
-We show that, when the tendency of agents to move toward the extreme opinions $\pm 1$ is sufficiently strong---that is, when $\mu_+ + \mu_- >1$---the equilibrium distribution is supported on a Cantor-like fractal set, and we compute its Hausdorff dimension.
-As discussed in \cite{cao_fractal_2024} for the special case $\mu_- = \mu_+ = \mu > 1/2$, this can be seen as a manifestation of the aforementioned \emph{opinion fragmentation} phenomenon: the empirically observed tendency of the agents' opinions to cluster together, rather than spread continuously on $[-1,1]$.
-In the special case where $\mu_+ = \mu_{-}$, we recover the same stationary distribution as demonstrated in the recent work \cite{cao_fractal_2024}, which coincides with the \emph{Bernoulli convolution}, studied extensively in the fractal geometry literature \cite{erdos_family_1939,kershner_symmetric_1935,solomyak_random_1995,varju_recent_2016,varju_absolute_2019}.
-On the other hand, when the model parameters $\mu_{\pm}$ are no longer equal, we obtain a novel family of non-trivial distributions $(\rho_\infty)_{\mu_-,\mu_+}$, which generalizes the classic Bernoulli convolution.
-Obtaining analytical results is much more challenging in this general case.
-Nonetheless, we present several numerical results and formulate some natural conjectures.
+We show that, when the tendency of agents to move toward the extreme opinions $\pm 1$ is sufficiently strong---that is, when $\lambda + \mu >1$---the equilibrium distribution is supported on a Cantor-like fractal set, and we compute its Hausdorff dimension.
+As discussed in \cite{cao_fractal_2024} for the special case $\lambda = \mu > 1/2$, this can be seen as a manifestation of the aforementioned \emph{opinion fragmentation} phenomenon: the empirically observed tendency of the agents' opinions to cluster together, rather than spread continuously on $[-1,1]$.
+In the special case where $\lambda = \mu$, we recover the same stationary distribution as demonstrated in the recent work \cite{cao_fractal_2024}, which coincides with the \emph{Bernoulli convolution}, studied extensively in the fractal geometry literature \cite{erdos_family_1939,kershner_symmetric_1935,solomyak_random_1995,varju_recent_2016,varju_absolute_2019}.
+On the other hand, when the model parameters $\lambda,\mu$ are no longer equal, we obtain a family of non-trivial distributions $(\rho_\infty)_{\lambda,\mu}$, which generalizes the classic Bernoulli convolution and which has also been studied in the fractal geometry literature under the more general framework of iterative function systems \cite{hochman_AnnMath_memoir_2015,saglietti_etal_2018}.
+However, due to the dynamical nature of our model within the framework of interacting particle systems, the equilibrium object obtained in this work is still a genuinely interesting distribution that has not been studied systematically in the fractal geometry literature (to the best of our knowledge).

 Finally, we conclude the present paper in Section~\ref{sec:sec5} where we summarize the main contributions of this paper and outline several compelling and technically challenging avenues for future research inspired by the opinion dynamics investigated in this work.